filipajdacic/yii2-cpanel-email-creator/README.md

 Usage
 -----

-Once the extension is installed, simply use it in your code by  in config:
+Once the extension is installed, simply use it in your code by putting this in your config:
 ```php
 'components' => array(
     ...